Last updated: January, 2022

 We've partnered with a leading video conference company to provide a very high-quality video chat for our bridge tournaments.
 We chose this solution as it's scalable, reliable and offers excellent quality.

-It's not possible to mute other players at the moment, but you can ask them to mute themselves when they are not speaking.
+It's not possible to mute a specific player.
+Players have the option to Mute all, by minimizing the video chat widget, then clicking the speaker icon to turn off sound.
+You can also ask other participants in chat to mute themselves when they are not speaking, if they have disturbing background noise.
 We'll continue to refine and add more helpful settings as we collect feedback from players.

 Not yet, but we'll continue to refine and add more helpful settings as we collect feedback from players.
 For now, Video Chat is a social feature, meant to help players keep in touch and see each other face to face.

 Yes, the TD can join any table's video chat and also sees the table video if the players have activated their cameras.

 Yes!
 Click here for a Video Chat help file you can share with your players to help them onboard and troubleshoot common issues related to activating camera and microphone.
 You can also host a casual table with your players, to help them set up their camera and microphone before the actual game.